Hangover From Alcohol Boom Could Last Long After Pandemic Ends

 Past traumatic events brought rise in alcohol dependency

-It's been an economic lifeline for many businesses, but healthcare experts caution there could be serious consequences for millions of Americans that linger long after COVID-19 has passed.
+It has been an economic lifeline for many businesses, but health care experts caution there could be serious consequences for millions of Americans that linger long after COVID-19 has passed.

 For many people, a cocktail or a beer in the evening can be a normal and comforting part of their social lives.